AMETEK (NYSE:AME) Updates Q4 2022 Earnings Guidance

-AMETEK (NYSE:AME – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $1.45-$1.47 for the period, compared to the consensus EPS estimate of $1.43.
+AMETEK (NYSE:AME – Get Rating) updated its fourth quarter 2022 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $1.45-$1.47 for the period, compared to the consensus earnings per share estimate of $1.43.
 The company issued revenue guidance of -.
 AMETEK also updated its FY 2022 guidance to $5.61-$5.63 EPS.

-In other AMETEK news, Director Steven W. Kohlhagen sold 3,100 shares of the business’s stock in a transaction that occurred on Thursday, September 8th.
-The stock was sold at an average price of $123.75, for a total value of $383,625.00.
-Following the completion of the sale, the director now owns 42,864 shares in the company, valued at $5,304,420.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
-In other news, Director Steven W. Kohlhagen sold 3,000 shares of the business’s stock in a transaction that occurred on Wednesday, August 10th.
-The stock was sold at an average price of $126.81, for a total value of $380,430.00.
-Following the transaction, the director now owns 45,964 shares of the company’s stock, valued at $5,828,694.84.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, Director Steven W. Kohlhagen sold 3,100 shares of the stock in a transaction on Thursday, September 8th.
-The stock was sold at an average price of $123.75, for a total value of $383,625.00.
-Following the sale, the director now directly owns 42,864 shares of the company’s stock, valued at $5,304,420.
-The disclosure for this sale can be found here.
-0.72% of the stock is currently owned by insiders.
+In other news, Director Steven W. Kohlhagen sold 3,100 shares of the stock in a transaction that occurred on Thursday, September 8th.
+The stock was sold at an average price of $123.75, for a total transaction of $383,625.00.
+Following the completion of the transaction, the director now directly owns 42,864 shares of the company’s stock, valued at approximately $5,304,420.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Company insiders own 0.72% of the company’s stock.

 Hedge Funds Weigh In On AMETEK

-A number of large investors have recently bought and sold shares of AME.
-Covestor Ltd boosted its holdings in shares of AMETEK by 84.3% in the first quarter.
-Covestor Ltd now owns 212 shares of the technology company’s stock valued at $28,000 after acquiring an additional 97 shares in the last quarter.
-Zions Bancorporation N.A. boosted its holdings in AMETEK by 726.5% in the 1st quarter.
-Zions Bancorporation N.A. now owns 281 shares of the technology company’s stock valued at $37,000 after purchasing an additional 247 shares in the last quarter.
-Parkside Financial Bank & Trust increased its position in AMETEK by 31.4% during the 1st quarter.
-Parkside Financial Bank & Trust now owns 439 shares of the technology company’s stock worth $59,000 after purchasing an additional 105 shares during the period.
-NewEdge Advisors LLC acquired a new stake in shares of AMETEK in the 2nd quarter valued at approximately $247,000.
-Finally, Fund Management at Engine No. 1 LLC purchased a new stake in shares of AMETEK in the first quarter valued at approximately $261,000.
-Hedge funds and other institutional investors own 85.46% of the company’s stock.
+Large investors have recently modified their holdings of the business.
+Covestor Ltd grew its holdings in shares of AMETEK by 84.3% in the 1st quarter.
+Covestor Ltd now owns 212 shares of the technology company’s stock worth $28,000 after acquiring an additional 97 shares during the period.
+Zions Bancorporation N.A. grew its holdings in shares of AMETEK by 726.5% in the 1st quarter.
+Zions Bancorporation N.A. now owns 281 shares of the technology company’s stock worth $37,000 after acquiring an additional 247 shares during the period.
+Parkside Financial Bank & Trust grew its holdings in shares of AMETEK by 31.4% in the 1st quarter.
+Parkside Financial Bank & Trust now owns 439 shares of the technology company’s stock worth $59,000 after acquiring an additional 105 shares during the period.
+NewEdge Advisors LLC acquired a new stake in shares of AMETEK in the 2nd quarter worth approximately $247,000.
+Finally, Fund Management at Engine No. 1 LLC acquired a new stake in shares of AMETEK in the 1st quarter worth approximately $261,000.
+85.46% of the stock is owned by hedge funds and other institutional investors.

 AMETEK Company Profile